Festus-Ade/Final_Project/README.md

 ## TOOLS ##
 Python(Seaborn, Matplotlib, Pandas), Tableau, Github

-## GOAL ##
+## EXPECTED OUTCOME ##
-- What are the safest and least safest areas to reside.
+- To know the safest and least safest areas to reside.
-- Analysing the total number of crimes committed per year in each districts of Berlin.
+- Analyse the total number of crimes committed per year in each districts of Berlin.
 - Understand the trending patterns of crimes in each district/regions.

 ## TIME PLAN ##